epomatti/servicebus-timeout/README.md

 npm i
 npm start

-# "npm run debug-linux" for dumps
+# "npm run debug" for dumps
 ```

 Immediately disconnect from the internet.
 Wait at least 1:20 minutes.